NICMx/rdap-server/database-tables-definition.md

 ## vcard

-This table contains the catalog of status.
+This table contains the entities vcards.
 Its fields are the following:

 |Column name|Column type|Column description|Nullable|Referenced table|Referenced column|
 |:----------|:----------|:-----------------|:-------|:---------------|:---------------:|